-Reporting and Feedback Over the course of the school year you will have the opportunity to meet your child's teacher to talk about his or her progress.
+Reporting and Feedback Each term during the school year you will have the opportunity to meet your child's teacher to talk about his or her progress.
 These meetings are also a chance for you to ask questions, and tell your child's teacher about his or her life outside school.

 You can bring your child with you to these meetings.
 Teachers encourage the children to come along and join in the discussion about their progress at school.
-At the end of each term, you will be sent a report that details your child's progress and attitude to learning.
-You can always see your child's form tutor if you have any concerns about their life at school.
+At the end of the school year, you will be sent a written report that gives details about your child's progress.
+You can always see your child's teacher if you have any concerns about their life at school.
 It can be difficult for teachers to make time at the beginning and end of the day as they need to ensure pupil safety without distraction from individual parents.
-You can phone the school to make an appointment or email the Enquiries account.
+You can phone the school to make an appointment or you can also make an appointment to see the Head of Primary Education if you prefer.